Get insider access

 Google Nest Mini

-The Apple HomePod mini is a better choice for music and videos than the Google Nest Mini, as its default sound profile is better balanced with a more extended low-bass, and it has a better soundstage performance.
-That said, the Google offers bass and treble adjustments so you can customize its sound to your liking.
+The Apple HomePod mini is a better choice for music and videos than the Google Nest Mini.
+Its default sound profile is better balanced with a more extended low-bass and a better soundstage performance.
 The Apple comes with Siri built-in, while the Google features Google Assistant.

 JBL Flip 5